aer0ss/aerofs/docker/ship/README.md

     can be updated by the `POST /boot` call, and the change will be reflected after the Loader finishes rebooting.

-- `GET /containers`: return a map of container names and image names as defined in the "containers" section of crane.yml.
-The names may be altered to reflect the actual names used by the host.
+- `GET /containers` returns a map of container names and image names as defined in the "containers" section of crane.yml.
+The names may be altered to reflect actual names on the host.
 For example, registry and tag strings may be prefixed and suffixed to the names.
 The client may used the returned information to query the host about the contianers and images.
-The map includes all the containers rather than only the containers launched by the current boot target.
+The map includes all the containers defined in crane.yml rather than only those launched by the current boot target.

       {
         "foo-1.2.3": "registry.coolapp.com/foo:1.2.3",